vuereka/vue-arrange/README.md

   options?: ArrangeableOptions; // See above
   list: PayloadType[]; // list of items passed to the ArrangeableList. listKey?: string; // in template: 'list-key'; key of PayloadType, needs to be unique within list.
 (Only necessary if list items are reassigned in place.) name?: symbol | string; // unique name of the list.
-Defaults to an unnamed symbol which gets exposed.
-Advised is to use a named symbol. group?: string | symbol; // group of the list.
+Defaults to an unnamed symbol which gets exposed. group?: string | symbol; // group of the list.
 Items can be arbitrarily moved across member lists of this group. targets?: string | symbol | Array<string | symbol>; // By supplying one or more targets, items from this list can only be moved to other groups/lists named in 'targets' (using the name/group).
 };